fot. z archiwum przewodnika

 Albania

 This trail is a kind of a wayback machine.
-The trail runs through ancient Illyrian ruins and medieval villages.
-We will ride through fairytale-like stone bridges over mountain rivers and visit churches and monasteries built centuries ago, but also run into traces of Albania’s communist past.
-We will ride into this amazing land on those brave, small-framed horses with huge hearts for riding.
+It runs through ancient Illyrian ruins and medieval villages.
+We will ride through fairytale-like stone bridges over mountain rivers and visit churches and monasteries built centuries ago, while also encounter traces of Albania’s communist past.
+We traverse this amazing land on brave, small-framed horses with huge hearts for riding.
 Welcome to Albania, the land of myths and tales of the past.

 • Days overall